When you have information in a spreadsheet that you want to use in a document or a slideshow, then you might just copy and paste it as is.

-Copy a Selection as a Picture in Excel 2013
+How to Copy a Selection as a Picture in Excel 2013 (Guide with Pictures)

 The steps in this article will show you how to make a selection in Excel 2013, then copy that selection as a picture.
 You can then paste that copied picture into another program, such as Powerpoint or Word.